Temporal rich club phenomenon and its formation mechanisms: Results

-Through the comparison of the evolution of the TRC coefficient for the four richness, a clear pattern emerges: for the vast majority of $\Delta$ and $t$, it has
+Through the comparison of the evolution of the localized TRC coefficient for the four richness, a clear pattern emerges: for the vast majority of $\Delta$ and $t$, it has

-This pattern confirms that nodes with high network degrees are able to form the most stable central structures, a feature that persists throughout the time evolution, indicating that reputation and network importance are the vital factors to the rich club.
+This pattern confirms that nodes with high instantaneous degrees are tend to form the most stable central structures, a feature that persists throughout the time evolution, indicating that reputation and network importance are the vital factors to TRC.

+It is worth noting that $J(\mathscr{V}^{20}_{>GDP_{t}},\mathscr{V}^{20}_{>k})$ is usually higher than $J(\mathscr{V}^{20}_{>k_{t}},\mathscr{V}^{20}_{>k})$ in Fig.~\ref{Fig:TRC:comparsion:epsilon:evolution}(e). $k_t$ captures the club that is most stable and tight in the short term based on the instantaneous structure $G(t)$.
+If we only calculate the localized TRC at moment $t$, $k_t$ is actually better than $k$. $TS_t$ and $s_t$ are increasingly failing to capture the most stable parts of the system.
+Because the weights elevate the importance of certain peripheral nodes, this explains the low TRC coefficients.
+On the other hand, based on Fig.~\ref{Fig:TRC:comparsion:epsilon:evolution}(f), unlike the stable $GDP_t$ ranking, the $k_t$ ranking is changeable, with a trend from unstable to stable.
+It implies the structural information from $k_t$ needs suitable extrapolation and simulation to ensure correctness in the long term.